larsville/git-primer/README.md

 A _fork_ of a repository is a clone of that repository. __Mental floss__: This is among the most confusing parts of learning Git.
 Git has no "fork" command; GitHub added the "fork" operation to make collaboration easier by automating the common "fork and pull request" workflow.
 A typical workflow for making changes to a project is that you "fork" the project's "master" repository on the server (thus creating a copy of the master in your account so that you can modify it), and then "clone" a copy of the fork on your local machine (where you can make changes and test them out).
 The fork and the clone are both repositories, each remembering its immediate parent.
 The word "fork" can refer to a copy of a repository on a server, or to a local clone of that copy, or to both, or to the act of creating them.

 A _branch_ is similar to a fork, but it happens within a repository instead of creating a new repository.
 Only registered collaborators on a project can create a branch.
 A branch is a pointer to a commit.
 The branch becomes another remote for the project.
 Branches have labels.
-Every branch has a default label called `master`, which always points to the latest commit for that branch. [tbd: check all this]
+Every branch has a default label called `master`, which always points to the latest commit for that branch. [tbd: check all this and write it more clearly]

 A _pull request_ is the way to tell the owner of a repository that you have some code that you think should be merged into the repository.
 In other words, you are requesting that the repository owner accept your changes by "pulling" them into his project; you are not allowed to "push" your changes into someone else's repository.